 Marina received her Masters in Special Education with Concentration in Applied Behavior Analysis.
 She lives in Palo Alto with her husband and cat named Oliver Meow.
 She enjoys yoga, hiking, camping, watching the Texas Longhorns, and reading.

 Ameena Sweeting, MA, BCBA has a collegiate background in applied developmental psychology and applied behavior analysis (ABA).
 Early in her career, Ameena focused on facilitating social skills groups and individualized ABA sessions in the home and clinical settings for young children with autism and other developmental disorders.
 Across her leadership roles, Ameena ran parent and therapist training, and developed and managed intervention programs for clients ranging in ages from 2-21yrs.
-Prior to joining 2020 Behavior, Ameena shifted her focus to early intervention.
+Prior to joining 2020 Behavior, LLC, Ameena shifted her focus to early intervention.

 When not providing meaningful treatment to the families she works with, Ameena enjoys spending time with family, playing softball and traveling.